5 Tips to Manage Your Cash Flow

 Always make sure you're billing clients as soon as possible and that invoices are accurate to avoid any delays in payment.
 Offering a small discount for early payment could encourage faster payment, thus improving cash flow.
 If you’re not using an ePayments solution yet, now would be the time to consider this.
 EPayments can help you build a seamless invoicing system and get your money to you faster than manual processing.

 Carefully set out your client payment terms.
-You might want to consider asking for a deposit up front or use progress billing, where you bill as certain milestones are achieved, rather than waiting until a project is finished.
+You should consider asking for a deposit up front or using progress billing, where you bill as certain milestones are achieved, rather than waiting until a project is finished.

 Review your expenses regularly and try to cut down on non-essential spending.
 This might involve re-negotiating contracts with suppliers or switching to more cost-effective options.